barseghyanartur/django-rest-framework-tricks/README.rst

 Ordering filter
 ---------------
-User friendly names for ordering options (for instance, for related field names).
+Developer friendly names for ordering options (for instance, for related field names) for making better APIs.

 Sample model
 ~~~~~~~~~~~~